open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

 Regardless of where instrumentation is hosted, it needs to be discoverable.
 The [OpenTelemetry registry](https://opentelemetry.io/registry/)
-This will ensure the instrumentation is discoverable.
+exists to ensure that instrumentation is discoverable.
 You can find out how to add instrumentation to the registry [here](https://github.com/open-telemetry/opentelemetry.io#adding-a-project-to-the-opentelemetry-registry).

 ## Instrumentation Packages